 At the start of the article Matter is Eternal we stated:

 They are not attributes of the Absolute.
 The Absolute, by the very fact of Its Absoluteness, can have no attributes.
 They are, rather, the aspects of the Absolute and these aspects are ITSELF.
+In other words, they are not qualities or characteristics belonging to the Absolute but they are what the Absolute, or rather (to use the better term, often preferred by H. P. Blavatsky) Absoluteness, is.

 This is all potentially confusing and very abstruse, which is why we have to endeavour to seize and comprehend the underlying ideas, principles, and truths, of which this verbiage is but the outer and unavoidably crude material clothing on this physical plane.
 Although we have to start off on the plane of words, we have to go beyond to the plane of abstract conception and perception or, in other words, metaphysical thinking.